etwernerMIDS/Machine_Learning/Projects/README.md

 * [Project 3](https://github.com/etwernerMIDS/Machine_Learning/tree/master/Projects/w207-summer-2020-project-3-etwernerMIDS-master)

 The main focus of Project 3 is classification through the means of dimensionality reduction.
 The main methods used in this example are Principle Component Analysis (PCA) and Gaussian Mixture Models (GMM).
-K-Means models are then trained on the reduced results in order to determine accuracy.
+K-Means models are then trained on the reduced results in order to optimize the hyperparameters and determine accuracy.

 * [Final Project](https://github.com/etwernerMIDS/Machine_Learning/tree/master/Projects/Final%20Project)